USDA 538 Multifamily Development Loans

 The intended multifamily property must satisfy the following criteria in order to qualify:

-- Must consist of at least 5 units
+Must consist of at least five units

-Multifamily housing under the USDA 538 loan program must ultimately bring dignity to its tenants and serve as a solid investment for all parties involved.
+Multifamily housing under the USDA 538 loan program must ultimately bring dignity to its residents while serving as a solid investment for all parties involved.
 For this reason, the site must be located in a desirable and convenient location that would in no way reduce the quality of life for its tenants.
 Examples of such nuisances and/or health risks include but are not limited to:

-- Sites adjacent to train tracks
+Sites adjacent to train tracks

-- Sites with any environmental concerns
+Sites with environmental concerns

-- Sites with poor sewage systems
+Sites with poor sewage systems